flononymus/UI-Box-Typescript/README.md

 # UI-Box

-A simple UI-sandbox/playground built with Typescript and React, on Electron
+#### A simple UI-sandbox/playground built with Typescript, React and Electron

 <!-- <div align="center"> -->